bnbuckler/federation/_overview/3_governance.md

 * **Security and Privacy.** Federation governance should describe the technical requirements for how security will be maintained within the federation.
 Some examples include the protections for personally identifiable data collected and maintained by the federation, personnel security processes for federation administrative staff, physical security for sites hosting federation services, and processes and tools used to detect failures and intrusion attempts and to mediate and recover from intrusions.
 <br>

-•	Integration and Testing.
-Federation governance should describe the requirements for integrating and testing the technology that impacts the federation, such as identity management provisioning systems, authentication servers, user log-on client software, commercial products, schemes or protocols, applications that consume credentials, and auditing, alerting and logging infrastructure.
+* **Integration and Testing.** Federation governance should describe the requirements for integrating and testing the technology that impacts the federation, such as identity management provisioning systems, authentication servers, user log-on client software, commercial products, schemes or protocols, applications that consume credentials, and auditing, alerting and logging infrastructure.

 <br>